Shift work

-Shift work is an employment practice designed to make use of, or provide service across, all 24 hours of the clock each day of the week (often abbreviated as 24/7).
+Shift work is an employment practice designed to keep a service or production line operational at all times.
 The practice typically sees the day divided into shifts, set periods of time during which different groups of workers perform their duties.
 The term "shift work" includes both long-term night shifts and work schedules in which employees change or rotate shifts.

 In medicine and epidemiology, shift work is considered a risk factor for some health problems in some individuals, as disruption to circadian rhythms may increase the probability of developing cardiovascular disease, cognitive impairment, diabetes, altered body composition and obesity, among other conditions.

 History

 The shift work system in modern industrial manufacturing originated in the late 18th century.

 In 1867, Karl Marx wrote on the shift work system in Capital, Volume 1:

 Capitalist production therefore drives, by its inherent nature, towards the appropriation of labour throughout the whole of the 24 hours in the day.
 But since it is physically impossible to exploit the same individual labour-power constantly, during the night as well as the day, capital has to overcome this physical obstacle.
 An alternation becomes necessary, between the labour-powers used up by day and those used up by night ...
 It is well known that this shift-system, this alternation of two sets of workers, predominated in the full-blooded springtime of the English cotton industry, and that at the present time it still flourishes, among other places, in the cotton-spinning factories of the Moscow gubernia.
 This 24-hour process of production exists today as a system in many of the as yet 'free' branches of industry in Great Britain, in the blast-furnaces, forges, rolling mills and other metallurgical establishments of England, Wales and Scotland.

 The Cromford Mill, starting from 1772, ran day and night with two twelve-hour shifts.